Articles on basic care and considerations for new or prospective owners.

 - That it will self-anoint (i.e., spread spit or other things on itself).

-- That it will be happier if it has a wheel and a place to hide.
+- That it will be happier if it has a place to hide and toys for enrichment.

 - That a hedgehog who is not friendly to begin with may never become friendly, although they do often show slow improvement over the years.